Robotic-System-Lab/Lictic-360/readme.md

 sudo make install
 ```
 8. Build the whole packages
 > The `ros_deep_learning` package was meant to launch camera for Jetson.
-If u're not using it, create a `COLCON IGNORE` file inside of the packages.
+If u're meant to run this project only with simulator, create a `COLCON IGNORE` file inside of the packages.
-> Since we will only use one object detection for a single run, you can choose to build `segnet` or `yolosed`.
-(The segnet will run with Jetson Inference while yolosed run with YOLO by Ultralytics)
 ```bash
 # ROS2
 cd ~/lintic_ws/